SeongokRyu/seongokryu.github.io/SeongokRyu.md

 ### Profile {#profile}

 Hi, I am a Ph.D. student in the department of chemistry at Korea Advanced Institute of Science and Technology (KAIST).
-At the beginning of the graduate school, I studied quantum chemistry and am one of the developer of quantum chemistry package, ‘ACE-Molecule’.
-ACE-Molecule performs density functional theory (DFT) and post Hartree-Fock calculations with using real-space grid basis.
-I implemented geometry optimization and super-sampling method which accelerates calculations.
+At the beginning of my Ph.D course, I studied quantum chemistry and participated to develop a quantum chemistry package, ‘ACE-Molecule’.
+ACE-Molecule performs quantum chemistry calculations based on density functional theory (DFT) and post Hartree-Fock by using real-space grid basis.

-In recent days, I have been attracted to applications of deep learning on various field.
-Especially, I have developed deep learning models for drug discovery from supervised learning model to generative models.
-In order for our models to be realized in real-life drug discovery, I studied approaches to train tasks with few data, uncertainty assessment for AI-safety and conditional generative models for de novo designs of target candidates.
-I believe what I have studied can contribute not only on molecular applications, but also on other fields.
+I implemented a geometry optimization module and a super-sampling method.

+In recent days, I have studied to develop computational models based on deep neural networks for molecular applications.
+In this field, molecules are usually digitized by graph structure and limited amount of labeled data is usually given.
+Therefore, considering such situation, my research interest has been focused on graph neural networks, generative models of molecules, Bayesian deep learning and data-efficient statistical learning algorithms.

 ------